dbmi-pitt/pddi-cds-vscode-validation/README.md

 Specifically, we'll be looking at the following recommendations:

-> Patients taking a citalopram dose of more than 60 mg in combination with QT prolonging agent should continue use only if benefit outweighs the risk and have ECG monitored
+> Patients taking a citalopram dose of more than 60 mg in combination with QT prolonging agent should continue use only if benefit outweighs the risk and have ECG monitored.

 > Patients taking a citalopram dose of more than 60 mg without a QT prolonging agent should have risks minimized and ECG monitored

 > Patients taking a citalopram dose of less than 60 mg with or without a QT prolonging agent require no special precautions